-6.6 Roll out programme
+6.7 Roll out programme

-The working group were advised that each October the mobile phone industry release a roll out programme which identifies where additional coverage needed to ensure good network coverage.
-Members agreed with mobile phone operators that the roll out programme should be consulted upon with members as they had local knowledge and can advise of the most suitable sites.
+The working group were advised that each October / November the mobile phone industry release a roll out programme which identifies where additional coverage is needed to be sited in order to ensure good network coverage for their networks.
+Members agreed with mobile phone operators that the roll out programme should be consulted upon with Councillors as they had local knowledge and can advise of the most suitable sites.

-Members also considered that members of the development control committee should receive further information from mobile phone operators with regard to their overall roll out strategy.
+Members also considered that Councillors on the Development Control Committee should receive further information from mobile phone operators with regard to the roll out strategy.